fatso83/supporting-code/trusted-tests/README.md

 # Trusted tests

-This folder contains supporting code that relates to my presentation on how to creating tests that are fast, reliable and have a high return on investment.
-I also show some techniques for both the JVM and JS-worlds on how you usually control time.
+This folder contains supporting code that relates to [my presentation at Posten in December 2024](https://docs.google.com/presentation/d/e/2PACX-1vS8frdMD3PNr5yg1l2WNBJRpmQOoHFfan2bzbmrSOEX_mMsIO8Orlk7DeVozYlJDO3Lfe7bD-MqOh3e/pub?start=true&loop=false&delayms=10000) on creating tests that are fast, reliable and have a high return on investment.
+I also show some techniques for both the JVM world and the JS world on how you usually control time.
+Some links in that presentation link to Posten internal repositories, but most links are to public repos, such as this and [Anders Sveen's beautiful example demo on using Fakes](https://github.com/anderssv/the-example).

 **I make extensive use of Git to show before-and-after code, so 90% of the story is viewing the commit history to see how the tests evolve!**
 ![git-log-incremental.png](.assets/git-log-incremental.png)